 Mountain Photography.
 For me, it’s right there with photographing coastlines, lakes, and rivers.
 Sometimes, it's possible to do both at the same time.
 That is the ultimate in Landscape and Nature Photography.

 Although I prefer the steep and jagged mountains of the Western United States, I feel the beauty and coziness of the mountains in the east.

 The Mountains in the Eastern U.S.

 The soft, rolling mountains of the Appalachians in the east have their own charm, especially with fall colors.
-The mountain range runs from Alabama to Canada and includes the Smoky Mountains, Blue Ridge Mountains, Alleghany Mountains, the Catskills, Poconos and the Green and While Mountains of New England.
+The mountain range runs from Alabama to Canada and includes the Smoky Mountains, Blue Ridge Mountains, Alleghany Mountains, the Catskills, Poconos, and the Green and White Mountains of New England.